andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

   <figcaption class="figure-caption">Look at that roof!</figcaption>
 </figure>

 It's a pretty magical space.
-And my first introduction to the complete bewilderment that comes with rehearsing in a new place.
+It's also my first introduction to the complete bewilderment that comes with rehearsing in a new place.
 During our first dress at the Nasher I make mistakes I haven't made in over a week in our comfy confines at ADF.
 I can't keep my count.
 I can't remember my